mscolnick/bauplan-examples/README.md

 # A machine learning pipeline

-In this example we show how to organize and run a simple machine learning project with Bauplan.
+In this example we show how to organize and run a simple machine learning project with bauplan.
 We will build and run a pipeline that takes some raw data from the [TLC NY taxi dataset](taxi), transforms it into a training dataset with the right features, trains a Linear Regression model to predict **the tip amount** of taxi rides, and writes the predictions to an Iceberg table.
 We will also use the Bauplan SDK in some notebooks to explore the dataset and the predictions.

+## Preliminary steps

+👉👉👉 To use Bauplan, you need an API key for our preview environment: you can request one [here](https://www.bauplanlabs.com/#join).

+If you want to get familiar with Bauplan, start with our [tutorial](https://docs.bauplanlabs.com/en/latest/tutorial/01_quick_start.html#)

 ## Set up

 We will use some [Jupyter Notebooks](https://jupyter.org/) in this example, so we need to install the right dependencies to run them.
-Go into `examples/03-ml-workflow`, and create a proper virtual environment.
+Go into `ml-workflow`, and create a proper virtual environment.

 ```bash
 python -m venv venv